 Roommate.
 Preferences should be listed on the housing application.
+All roommate requests must be mutually indicated by both students.
 New students are notified in July of their roommate assignments.

 Arrival at the residence hall for new students and new transfer students should coincide with the first day of orientation activities.
 All students are expected to report immediately to their assigned residence halls when they arrive on campus.